 Resource Search

-When you’ve made the decision to protect a collection through insurance, you want to be sure that coverage amounts measure up to the value of your items.
+When you’ve made the decision to protect a collection through insurance, you want to be sure that coverage amount measures up to the value of your items.
 Determining proper values can be tricky, as so many variables impact a piece’s worth.
 Given the ever-changing market, values are in constant flux.
 That’s why professional appraisals are critical, and it is important to make an informed decision when choosing an appraiser.

 Works of art are at great risk of being damaged during handling and transportation.
 To reduce the likelihood of loss, it is important to adhere to a stringent set of guidelines for every transit.
 Arrangements will differ in each situation, but following the recommended steps—including selecting a fine art specialty shipping company and reviewing your insurance policy regarding any limits on transit coverage—are components of every good transit protocol.